-General Fund - There was a significant change in the general fund balance from June 2014 to June 2015.
-Decreases in local revenue equaled \$47,588, a majority being from athletics and miscellaneous revenue.
-State sources increase by \$38,672, this comprised of decreases in State Aid At-Risk funding and an increase in state aid.
-Federal revenue had a large increase of \$176,899, due to \$207,802 additional Impact Aid and a decrease in Title I and Title II grants.
+General Fund: There was a significant decrease in revenue.
+Local sources had a net increase of \$34,018, a majority being from athletics and taxes revenue.
+State sources decreased by \$59,255, this was comprised of decreases in State Aid At-Risk funding and state aid.
+Federal revenue had a large decrease of \$197,243, mainly due to \$207,802 less in Impact Aid and an increase of \$32,018 in Title I and Title II grants.

-The District experienced an increase in expenditures of \$15,381 over the previous year.
-The net increase is a combination of a reduction in instructional expenditures and an increase in support services due in part to the purchase of a new bus, utility increases, and legal services.
+The District experienced a decrease in expenditures of \$33,873 from the previous year.
+The decrease is a combination of a reduction in instructional, pupil, school administration, and pupil transportation expenditures.